ArtifexSoftware/ghostpdl/doc/src/Fonts.rst

      - Description
    * - Path
      - string
-     - Absolute path to font file, or relative path to font file from the FontPath value, being specified in FAPIconfig.
    * - FontType
      - integer
      - PostScript type for this font.
 Only 1 and 42 are currently allowed.